 The top violinists also reported that except for practice itself, sleep was the second most important factor in improving as violinists. (source)

-So all of that is great for technical skills (like chess and music) but how can we develop the softer skills?
+So all of that is great for technical skills (like chess and music) where there are pretty defined rules about good and bad, but how can we develop the softer skills?
+Like Soccer or Swimming?

 This insanely fast, tightly compressed five-on-five version of the game— played on a field the size of a basketball court— creates 600 percent more touches, demands instant pattern recognition and, in the words of Emilio Miranda, a professor of soccer at the University of São Paulo, serves as Brazil’s “laboratory of improvisation.”

-Ben Franklin intuitively grasped the concept of deliberate practice.
-As a teenager Ben received a letter from his father saying his writing was inferior: “in elegance of expression, in method and in perspicuity, of which he convinced me by several instances,” as Franklin recalled.
+Copy people who are better than you.
+Consider how Ben Franklin improved his writing.
+Franklin intuitively grasped the concept of deliberate practice.
+As a teenager, Ben received a letter from his father saying his writing was inferior: “in elegance of expression, in method and in perspicuity, of which he convinced me by several instances,” as Franklin recalled.

 From Talent is Overrated: